ZhengyanLun/ZhengyanLun.github.io/ZhengyanLun.md

 Supervisor: Prof. Akshay Rao.

+### Starting from Sept 2022, Associate Professor
+Department of Chemistry;

+University of Chinese Academy of Sciences.

 ## Teaching experience

 Thermodynamics, statistical mechanics and phase transformation in solids (UCB, graduate level course MSE 201A, TA)